This post may contain affiliate links. Please read my disclaimer for more information

 If you’re a blogger or online business owner looking to implement Pinterest into your social media marketing strategy, you need to learn how to use keywords on Pinterest to properly optimize your pins and get the most exposure possible.

 Because Pinterest is a search engine, and users can filter their results by typing in specific keywords, you need to be sure to choose your keywords wisely and optimize them well.

-In this paragraphs below, I will explain in more detail why this is necessary and how to go about choosing and implementing proper keywords to help improve your Pinterest marketing strategy.
+In these paragraphs below, I will explain in more detail why this is necessary and how to go about choosing and implementing proper keywords to help improve your Pinterest marketing strategy.

 Reasons why you need to use keywords on Pinterest.